data2viz/play.data2viz.io/content/tutorials/03-colors.md

 ### Hex colors

 Another usual option to create a color is through its **hexadecimal** code.
-You have 2 extension vals to help you create a color from Int and String.
+There are 2 extension vals that simplify the creation of a color from Int and String.

 ```height=50
 import io.data2viz.color.*